ra559/cis106/_labs/lab1.md

 ## Question 1
 1. Install VS Code and install the following extensions:
    * Live Server
    * Markdown All in one
    * Markdown Preview Enhanced
    * Markdown PDF
    * Markdown TOC
    * PDF Preview
    * Code Spell Checker
-1. Create a github account using your pccc email address
+2. Create a github account using your PCCC email address
-2. Create a repository called `cis106`
+3. Create a repository called `cis106`
-3. Do not close the github page, you will need it later.
+4. Do not close the github page, you will need it later.

 ## Question 2
 1. In your Documents folder, create a folder called `lab1` all lowercase